-Risk Definition of risk Fund's exposure Responsible entity's management of risk Credit risk (Section 12(b)) The risk a counterparty will default on its contractual obligations under a financial instrument and result in a financial loss to the Fund.
-Cash and cash equivalents; Receivables; Derivative financial instruments.
-The responsible entity manages this risk by: establishing credit limits for customers and managing exposure to individual entities; monitoring the credit quality of all financial assets in order to identify any potential adverse changes in credit quality; derivative counterparties and cash transactions, when utilised, are transacted with high credit quality financial institutions; and regularly monitoring receivables on an ongoing basis.
+Risk Definition of risk Fund's exposure Responsible entity's management of risk instrument and result in a financial loss to the Fund.
+Derivative financial instruments. monitoring the credit quality of all financial assets in order to identify any potential adverse changes in credit quality; derivative counterparties and cash transactions, when utilised, are transacted with high credit quality financial institutions; and regularly monitoring receivables on an ongoing basis.
 Liquidity risk (Section 12(c)) The risk the Fund will default on its contractual obligations under a financial instrument.
-Payables; Borrowings; Derivative financial instruments; Distribution payable The responsible entity manages this by: • preparation of rolling forecasts of short-term and long-term liquidity requirements; • maintaining sufficient cash reserves and undrawn finance facilities to meet ongoing liquidity requirements; • monitoring maturity profile of borrowings and putting in place strategies to ensure all maturing borrowings are refinanced significantly ahead of maturity; and • redemption management.
+Payables; Borrowings; Derivative financial instruments; Distribution payable The responsible entity manages this by: preparation of rolling forecasts of short-term and long-term liquidity requirements; maintaining sufficient cash reserves and undrawn finance facilities to meet ongoing liquidity requirements; monitoring maturity profile of borrowings and putting in place strategies to ensure all maturing borrowings are refinanced significantly ahead of maturity; and redemption management.
 Market risk - interest rate risk (Section 12(d)) The risk that the fair value or cash flows of financial instruments will fluctuate due to changes in market interest rates.
-Borrowings at variable or fixed rates; Derivative financial instruments.
+Borrowings at variable rates; Derivative financial instruments.
 The responsible entity manages this risk through interest rate hedging arrangements (swap or collar contracts).
 Market risk - price risk - equity investments (Section 12(d)) The risk that the fair value of investments in equity instruments will fluctuate due to changes in the underlying funds.
 Investments in unlisted property schemes.
 The responsible entity reduces this risk by only investing in unlisted funds that carry high quality investment properties with long-term leases to low risk tenants.